Cinzano

-Cinzano (/it/) is an Italian brand of vermouth, a brand owned since 1999 by Gruppo Campari.
+Cinzano (/it/) is an Italian brand of vermouth, a brand owned by Gruppo Caffo 1915.

 History

 Cinzano vermouths date back to 1757 and the Turin herbal shop of two brothers, Giovanni Giacomo and Carlo Stefano Cinzano, who created a new "vermouth rosso" (red vermouth) using "aromatic plants from the Italian Alps in a [still-secret] recipe combining 35 ingredients (including marjoram, thyme, and yarrow)".
 What became known as the "vermouth of Turin" proved popular with the bourgeoisie of Turin and, later, Casanova.

 Cinzano Bianco followed, based on a different combination of herbs that included artemisia (wormwood), cinnamon, cloves, citrus and gentian; it was followed by an Extra Dry version.
-Exports began in the 1890s, to Argentina, Brazil and the USA, among others.
+Exports began in the 1890s, to Argentina, Brazil and the United States, among others.
 In Paris in 1913, Cinzano was the first product to be advertised with a neon sign on its roof.

 Cinzano remained a family-run business until 1985.
 Beginning that year, the Marone family, Turin industrialists, began to sell shares in the business, culminating in 1992 with an agreement to turn Cinzano International S.A. entirely over to International Distillers & Vintners, a wholly owned subsidiary of Grand Metropolitan.
 At the time of its sale, Cinzano's share of the vermouth market in Europe was measured in the low single digits, sales that placed it a distant second to Martini.

 As a result of a 1997 merger, Grand Metropolitan became Diageo; two years later, Diageo sold Cinzano to the privately held Gruppo Campari.

 The Cinzano cycling team had a central role in the film Breaking Away.